-Pugs love their owners and can be very needy.
-They’ll often follow you around and want to sprawl out on the bed or in your lap.
-They love the attention and like to spend lots of time with their owners.
+Pugs love their owners and can be very needy, demanding attention from them nearly all the time.
+They’ll often follow you around and want to sprawl out on the bed or in your lap - anywhere near you will do.
 They enjoy belly rubs, kisses, and cuddles and are the perfect snuggle buddy whenever you need a pick me up!

 2. Golden Retriever

-Golden Retrievers are by far one of the most affectionate dog breeds out there, which makes them excellent family dogs.
-They’re great with children, they’re gentle, loving and kind and will never say no to a belly rub.
+Golden Retrievers are by far one of the most affectionate dog breeds, which makes them excellent family dogs.
+They’re great with children, they’re gentle, they're loving and they're kind - and they'll never say no to a belly rub.
 They love to lay down and cuddle with you, and they’ll give you just as much affection as you give them.
 They’re loyal dogs that are loving and trustful.

 5. Bichon Frise

-This smaller breed of dog is too cute not to cuddle, and lucky for you, they love the attention.
+This smaller breed of dog is too cute not to cuddle, and lucky for you, the Bichon Frise loves the attention.
 Their fluffy coat makes them the perfect little lap dog, and they will happily curl up in a ball on your lap or on the sofa next to you.
 They feel safe with their owners and enjoy the company, so you’ll often find them making themselves at home at the end of your bed.